-The Choristers Guild Institute is a three-year certification program for leaders of children's and youth choirs (K-8).
-Each summer, participants receive week-long, intensive instruction and mentoring from a faculty composed of talented, nationally-known teachers and clinicians.
-(See the schedule for the 2019 session here.)
-Alumni seminars are also available for those who wish to continue to expand their skills.
+The Choristers Guild Institute is a training program for leaders of children's and youth choirs (K-8th).
+Each summer, participants receive week-long, intensive instruction and mentoring from a faculty composed of outstanding teachers and clinicians.
+(Alumni seminars are also available for those who wish to continue to expand their skills.)

-The certification process is designed to strengthen directors’ musical and instructional skills and to equip them to effectively integrate children in rehearsal and performances.
-Graduates of the program receive certification from Choristers Guild and become part of a close and supportive nationwide network of Institute alumni.
+The program is designed to strengthen directors’ musical and instructional skills and to equip them to effectively integrate children in rehearsal and performances.
+Graduates of the program become part of a close and supportive nationwide network of Institute alumni.

-The Institute is designed for choir directors who are leading young singers, K-8 and those preparing to be full-time, part-time, or committed volunteer directors.
+The Institute is designed for choir directors who are leading young singers (grades K-8th) and those preparing to be full-time, part-time, or committed volunteer directors.